Introduction

 Deuces Wild Rummy

-In this variation, all twos (deuces) in the deck are considered wild cards, meaning they can be used as substitutes for any other card to form sets or sequences.
+In this variation, all twos (deuces) in the deck are considered wild cards, meaning they can be substitutes for any other card to form sets or sequences.

 Indian Rummy

 This variant of Pool Rummy is popular in India and is often played with two decks of cards and two jokers per deck.
-Indian Rummy typically includes additional rules such as the requirement of two sequences, one of which must be a pure sequence (without jokers).
+Indian Rummy typically includes additional rules, requiring two sequences, one of which must be a pure sequence (without jokers).

 Contract Rummy